mia-platform/documentation/docs/development_suite/api-portal/api-documentations.md

 If you want to hide some endpoints of your API from the API Portal documentation you can do this in the [Management section](../api-console/api-design/endpoints.md#manage-the-visibility-of-your-endpoints) of the endpoint you want to hide
 :::

+## CRUD Documentation

+After released a [CRUD](../api-design/../api-console/api-design/crud_advanced.md) you can find the relative APIs documentation in the API Portal.
+APIs are exposed automatically by the [CRUD Service](../../runtime_suite/crud-service/overview_and_usage), check out the [CRUD Endpoints section](../../runtime_suite/crud-service/overview_and_usage#crud-endpoints) to know all details of endpoints and how to perform CRUD operations.
+Below you can find some basic examples of CRUD operations you can do with API Portal.

 ### GET request

 #### How to "Get a list of plates"